+Each time you are admitted to a hospital or residential treatment center, you are responsible for paying the Inpatient Deductible.

+Non-Certification Deductible

-- Each time you visit an emergency room for treatment you will be responsible for paying the Emergency Room Deductible.
-But this deductible will not apply if you are admitted as a hospital inpatient from the emergency room immediately following emergency room treatment. - 2.
-Each time you are admitted to a hospital or residential treatment center, you are responsible for paying the Inpatient Deductible. - 3.
-Each time you are admitted to a hospital or have outpatient surgery at an ambulatory surgical center without properly obtaining certification, you are responsible for paying the Non-Certification Deductible.
-This deductible will not apply to an emergency admission or procedure.
+Each time you are admitted to a hospital or residential treatment center or have outpatient surgery at an ambulatory surgical center without properly obtaining certification, you are responsible for paying the Non-Certification Deductible.
+This deductible will not apply to an emergency admission or procedure, services provided at a participating provider or to medically necessary inpatient facility services available to you through the BlueCard Program.
 Certification is explained in UTILIZATION REVIEW PROGRAM.